googleapis/go-sql-spanner/README.md

 ## Emulator

-See the [Google Cloud Spanner Emulator](https://cloud.google.com/spanner/docs/emulator) support to learn how to start the emulator.
+See [Google Cloud Spanner Emulator](https://cloud.google.com/spanner/docs/emulator) to learn how to start the emulator.
-Once the emulator is started and the host environmental flag is set, the driver should just work.
+Once the emulator is started and the host environmental flag is set, the driver will automatically connect to the emulator.

 ```
 $ gcloud beta emulators spanner start